bappygolder/CodeLibrary/README.txt

 can easily be started.

-HTMLgold is free to use and will be managed and maintaned by Bappy and his team.
+HTMLgold is free to use and will be managed and maintaned by me and my team.

 Feel free to contribute, update and get in touch: